Wind River Basin

 Lander Stage, Scribner's Magazine, 1904

-Lander, itself, was well served by stage lines.
-Service was available to Thermopolis and from there north to Meeteetse and Cody.
-Service was also available east to Casper and south to Rock Springs.
+Until the coming of the railroads, Lander was dependent upon oftentimes grueling stage trips over for access to the outside world.
+Stage service was east to Casper and south to Rock Springs.
 The contract for the Casper line was awarded to the Utah-Nevada Express Company in 1902.
 Within 6 months the company failed and the contract had to be taken over by its bonding company.
 The line to Rock Springs was started in 1894 with in an intermediate stop at Lewiston, 47 miles south of Lander.
 The schedule called for an 18-hour ride to Rock Springs.
 The stage route to Rock Springs was regarded by the Laramie Daily Boomerang as a "remarkable reduction" of time from the older Rawlins route.
-For discussion of Lewiston, see below.
 For discussion of the general operation of stage lines see Overland Stage and Deadwood Stage.
-Travel by stage could be grueling.
-It was 160 miles to Casper.
-The trip by stage took 28 hours with, apparently, but one stop for breakfast.
-One traveller in 1900, Stewart Culin, in "A Summer Trip Among the Western Indians," Bulletin of the Free Museum of Science and Art, University of Pennsylvania, January 1901, described the journey:
+The stage stations were frequently glorious dugouts.
+Indeed, the stage stations at Worland and at the half-way point between Cody and Meeteetse were in fact dugouts, although the latter was equipped with a public telephone.

 At the stage office we were informed that all the places for the night were engaged.
 Unwilling to lose a day we succeeded in securing a buckboard as an adjunct to the regular stage and started off shortly before midnight on our ride of 160 miles to the wind River.
 The night was glorious, the stars brilliant and the moon full of splendor.
 The regular stage preceded us, going ahead with four horses at a sharp gallop.
 As we drove across the sage-covered prairie the moon went down and the air became pierceing cold.
 At intervals we stopped to change horses, and at four we halted at a wretched cabin where we breakfasted.
 From time to time we passed long wagon trains, composed of three wagons fastened together and drawn by mules, carrying freight to the fort or wool to the railroad.
 Great bales of newly-shorn wool lay in piles by the wayside, and now and again we would hear the tinkle of sheep-bells and pass through large flocks of sheep, the young lambs running by the side of the ewes, while the herder with his dogs kept watch on the ourskirt of the flock.